k-nuth/consensus/README.md

 script/script_error.h
 ```

-# Libbitcoin Integration
+# Bitprim Integration

-Libbitcoin natively implements consensus checks that are redundant with `libbitcoin-consensus`.
-Libbitcoin includes a full bitcoin client and server SDK.
-This includes the full node implementation [libbitcoin-node](https://github.com/libbitcoin/libbitcoin-node), which builds on [libbitcoin](https://github.com/libbitcoin/libbitcoin) and [libbitcoin-blockchain](https://github.com/libbitcoin/libbitcoin-blockchain).
+Bitprim natively implements consensus checks that are redundant with `bitprim-consensus`.
+Bitprim includes a full bitcoin client and server SDK.
+This includes the full node implementation [bitprim-node](https://github.com/bitprim/bitprim-node), which builds on [bitprim-core](https://github.com/bitprim/bitprim-core) and [bitprim-blockchain](https://github.com/bitprim/bitprim-blockchain).

-The `libbitcoin-blockchain` configuration provides the `--with-consensus` option.
-This allows the developer to select either `libbitcoin` native or `libbitcoin-consensus` checks.
-The option defaults to `yes` so that by default all `libbitcoin-node` and `libbitcoin-server` builds use the same consensus checks as a Satoshi node.
+The `bitprim-blockchain` configuration provides the `--with-consensus` option.
+This allows the developer to select either `bitprim-core` native or `bitprim-consensus` checks.
+The option defaults to `yes` so that by default all `bitprim-node` and `bitprim-server` builds use the same consensus checks as a Satoshi node.